Oriented Spanners: One-Dimensional Point Sets

 In particular, one-page plane graphs are outerplanar graphs and correspond to plane straight-line graphs if we embed the points on a (slightly) convex arc instead of on a line.
 Two-page plane graphs are a subclass of planar graphs, while any planar graph has a four-page book embedding~\cite{Yannakakis89.bookembeddings}.

-As we argue next, the $1$-spanner of \cref{theo:1D-1-spanner} is not two-page plane (and therefore also not one-page plane).
-This follows from a stronger statement: the graph has no plane embedding with the first and last point on the outer face.
-Suppose the graph would have such an embedding.
+As we argue next, the graph given in \Cref{theo:1D-1-spanner} is not two-page plane with the given one-dimensional embedding (and therefore also not one-page plane).
+This follows from a stronger statement:

+\begin{observation} The graph given in \Cref{theo:1D-1-spanner} has no plane embedding with the first and last point on the outer face. \end{observation} \begin{proof} Suppose the graph would have such an embedding.
 The graph has $3n-6$ edges, but no edge between the first and the last point for $n>4$.
-Thus, we could add this edge while maintaining planarity, which contradicts the fact that a planar graph has at most $3n-6$ edges.
-Interestingly, the $1$-spanner is planar.
-We construct a stack triangulation by adding points from left to right.
-The first three points form a triangle.
-Then, we inductively add the next point into the triangle formed by the previous three points.
-See \cref{fig:one-spanner-stack-triangulation}.
+Thus, we could add this edge while maintaining planarity, which contradicts the fact that a planar graph has at most $3n-6$ edges. \end{proof}